Atom-iQ/framework/README.md

 Ok, so what's happened, after clicking `Change Name`?

 #### Virtual DOM (React)
-1. `setName` is called - `App` component is re-rendered (function is called) with new
+1. `setName` is called - `App` component is re-rendered (function is called) with new `name` state value - `'Changed Name'`
-  `name` state value - `'Changed Name'`
+2. in `App` component `useState` is called for getting actual `name` value and `changeName` function is re-created
-2. returned `vDOM` is compared against previous version - in this case `main` and
+3. returned `vDOM` is compared against previous version - in this case `main` and
   `button` are skipped, but `Layout` `name` prop is changed
-3. `Layout` component is re-rendered with new `name` prop value
+4. `Layout` component is re-rendered with new `name` prop value
-4. `vDOM` returned from `Layout` is compared against previous version - `Header`
+5. `vDOM` returned from `Layout` is compared against previous version - `Header`
   and `Footer` have props changed
-5. `Header` is re-rendered with new `children` prop value
+6. `Header` is re-rendered with new `children` prop value
-6. returned `vDOM` is compared against previous version and as value of Text node
+7. returned `vDOM` is compared against previous version and as value of Text node
   inside `h1` changed, that Text node is updated
-7. `Footer` is re-rendered with new `name` prop value
+8. `Footer` is re-rendered with new `name` prop value
-8. returned `vDOM` is compared against previous version and as value of title
+9. returned `vDOM` is compared against previous version and as value of title
   attribute on `footer` changed, that attribute value is updated and as Text node
   inside `h2` changed, that text is also updated